dennisvorst/Museum/README.md

 ## Shopping list (todo)

 * Figure out how to properly migrate and seed the database
-* anonimify the player data
-* get rid of artisteer references
 * create tests for existing classes
-* delete email class and test after creating first actual test.
-* change the email adres of the site inbto info@honkbalmuseum.nl
+* change the email adres of the site into info@honkbalmuseum.nl
 * build check to match photos and thumbnails with records
-* the personarticles seed fails.
-Fix it by taking the seeder out and replacing it with the script
+* anonimify the usersseeder
+* anonimify the personsseeder

 ## Release info
 | Date | Description |